ArtistPrince/HackVeda/README.md

 ## 🙏 Acknowledgments

 - IILM University for organizing HackVeda
-- IBM-AWS for collaboration and support
+- IBM for collaboration and support
+- All contributors and developers

 ---

 **Happy Coding! 🚀**